jdlib/JDBX/UserGuide.md

      QueryResult qr = stmt.query(sql);
      QueryResult qr = pstmt.init(sql).query();

+If you have obtained a `java.sql.ResultSet` from somewhere else you can also turn it into a `QueryResult` object for easy value extraction:

+    java.sql.ResultSet resultSet = ...
+    List<String> names = QueryResult.of(resultSet).rows().col("name").getString();

 Because of its builder API you rarely will need to store a `QueryResult` object in a variable but rather chain method calls until you receive the result of the query.
 In the following variable `qr` represents a `QueryResult` object obtained from a `StaticStmt` or `PrepStmt`.

+Also note that the actual JDBC query is usually not run until you invoke the terminal method of the builder chain.

 ### <a name="queries-singlerow">Reading a single result row